 Unwanted, unused and expired prescription drugs can be safely disposed of for free at participating locations or with a free mail-back envelope.
 The Vermont Department of Health offer mailers and maintains a map of medication disposal sites throughout the state as well as other information about Vermont’s Prescription Drug Disposal System.
 The Middlebury and Bristol Village Police Departments accept prescription pills, patches, liquids, aerosols, and have some availability to accept sharps.
 Please call ahead for more information (the Bristol Police Department specifically requests residents to call ahead before dropping off).
-The Marble Works Pharmacies in Middlebury, Bristol, and Vergennes also offer collection of prescription drugs as well as over-the-counter medications.

 Where collections for over-the-counter medications don't exist and no disposal instructions come with the product, most medicines can be mixed with unpalatable substances such as dirt, cat litter, or used coffee grounds, then placed in a container such as a sealed bag and thrown in your household trash.
 Remember to delete all personal information from the prescription label.
 Pill bottles must be at least two inches in diameter to be put in your blue bin for recycling; small pill bottles are trash.